StyraInc/regal/docs/editor-support.md

 ## Neovim

-There are a number of different plugins available for [Neovim](https://neovim.io/) which integrate with language servers using the Language Server Protocol.
+[Neovim](https://neovim.io/) supports both the Language Server Protocol and the Debug Adapter Protocol.

 Generally, the Regal binary should be [installed](https://docs.styra.com/regal#getting-started) first. [`mason.vim`](https://github.com/williamboman/mason.nvim) users can install the Regal binary with `:MasonInstall regal`
 ([package definition](https://github.com/mason-org/mason-registry/blob/2024-07-23-asian-hate/packages/regal/package.yaml)).

+### Language Server Protocol (LSP)

+There are a number of different plugins available for Neovim which integrate with language servers using the Language Server Protocol.

 Below are a number of different plugin options to configure a language server client for Regal in Neovim.

-### nvim-lspconfig
+#### nvim-lspconfig

 [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) has native support for the Regal language server.
 Use the configuration below to configure Regal: